Herbert Wertheim College of Engineering Drop Policy

 CpE Probation Policy

-- Students may withdraw from the university at any time.
+• Students may withdraw from the university at any time.
 However, withdrawal may affect the ability to remain in a specific major.

-- All students on probation must meet with an academic advisor at designated intervals to review progress.
+• All students on probation must meet with an academic advisor at designated intervals to review progress.

-- It is the student’s responsibility to understand the College probation policies.
+• It is the student’s responsibility to understand the College probation policies.
 Failure to meet any condition of probation may result in dismissal from the College of Engineering.

 DROP/ADD

-- Courses can be dropped or added during the drop/add period without penalty.
+• Courses can be dropped or added during the drop/add period without penalty.
 Classes that meet for the first time after the drop/add period can be dropped without academic penalty or fee liability by the end of the next business day after the first meeting.
 This does not apply to laboratory sections.

-- After drop/add, a course can be dropped up to the date established in the university calendar.
+• After drop/add, a course can be dropped up to the date established in the university calendar.
 A grade of W will appear on the transcript, and students will be held liable for course fees.

-- All drops after the drop/add period must be submitted to the Office of the University Registrar by the deadline and are subject to the following restrictions:
+• All drops after the drop/add period must be submitted to the Office of the University Registrar by the deadline and are subject to the following restrictions:

-cpe procedure for Dropping a Course(s)
+cpe procedure for Dropping Course(s)

 CREDIT FOR SPECIAL WORK